-Mr. Glaser represents corporations, officers, directors and employees in a wide variety of criminal and civil enforcement matters.
-He has extensive trial and appellate experience, and has handled complex white collar matters in both federal and state courts, and in connection with investigations by the Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission, the Financial Industry Regulatory Authority, the Federal Energy Regulatory Commission, various state attorneys general’s offices, as well as district attorneys’ offices.
+Mr. Glaser has extensive trial and appellate experience, and has handled complex white collar cases in both federal and state courts, and in connection with investigations by the Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission, the Financial Industry Regulatory Authority, the Federal Energy Regulatory Commission, various state attorneys general’s offices, as well as district attorneys’ offices.
 The matters he handles include those involving securities and commodities fraud, violations of the FCPA, price-fixing, health care fraud and money laundering offenses.

 Mr. Glaser frequently lectures and writes about current legal developments.
-He has received Burton Awards for Distinguished Writing (2015 and 2006), which recognize excellence in legal scholarship.
+He has twice received Burton Awards for Distinguished Writing, which recognize excellence in legal scholarship.